nhsd-a2si/docs-uec-appts/_pages/implementation/demonstrator/sims_install.md

 The simulator is instantiated by running either a batch (Windows) or shell (Mac) file, the mode being defined by the parameters assigned.
 It will perform the requested tests and output a validation report for review under '..\auto_tests\\<ASID\>\'.

-There are logs of activity for the Consumer Simulator under ‘..\autotest_logs’.
+There are logs of activity of the Consumer Simulator under ‘..\autotest_logs’.

 **NB: To point the TKW Consumer Simulator at the Provider solution to be tested edit the \<ASID\>.sh file in the ..\endpoint_configs folder, editing the ‘to_ep=\<provider solution endpoint\>’ value.**